How to organise and store business stock

 Utilise vertical space

-You want to use all the available vertical space to store your stock so that floor space is kept free for maneuvering.
+You want to use all the available vertical space to store your stock so that floor space is kept free for manoeuvring.
 Keep the heaviest items nearest to the ground and the lightest items at the top.
 That way, items that do fall from a significant height will do the least amount of damage.

 Place your most popular items at the front

 Your A items should be nearer the front as they will be the items most regularly collected.
-This will save time, as staff can quickly grab popular items rather than having to maneuver to the back of the stockroom.
+This will save time, as staff can quickly grab popular items rather than having to manoeuvre to the back of the stockroom.

-Label your stock
+Label your business stock

 Label your items so that they are easily identifiable.
 Not only will this make it easier and quicker to find items, but it will also minimise the risk of dispatching the wrong item.